-While reading job postings, you may have noticed some employers ask for a resume, others ask for a CV and a few may ask for a “resume/cv.”
-While both resumes and CVs are used in job applications (and some employers may accept either), these two documents have a few distinct differences.
+While reading job postings, you may have noticed some employers ask for a resume, others ask for a curriculum vitae commonly referred to as a “CV” and a few may ask for a “resume/cv.”
+While both resumes and CVs are used in job applications (and some employers may use the terms interchangeably), these two documents have a few distinct differences.

 What is a CV?

 A CV (abbreviation for the Latin word curriculum vitae, or “course of life”) is a detailed and comprehensive document which describes the course of your academic and professional accomplishments.
 It’s usually formatted in chronological order and starts with your educational experience.
 While there is no length requirement on a CV, most range from three to ten pages though some might be even longer.
 Generally, the more experience you have, the longer your CV will be.

 Typically, you’ll include your career history as well as your education, awards, special honors, grants or scholarships, research or academic projects, and publications on your CV.
 You might also include professional references, coursework, fieldwork, descriptions of dissertations and a personal profile that lists your relevant skills and attributes.

 What is a resume?

 A resume is a document that summarizes your career history, skills and education.
 The term originates from the French word résumé, which translates to “abstract” or “summary.”

 3. Professional history

 a.
 Company name

 b.
 Dates of tenure